Air Partner: Chronology

-2020: Air Partner provides vital support throughout the global COVID-19 pandemic, including transporting medical supplies and PPE as well as evacuating over 300 British and EU nationals from Wuhan in the wake of the pandemic.
+2020: Air Partner provides vital support throughout the global COVID-19 pandemic, including transporting medical supplies and PPE as well as evacuating over 300 British and EU nationals from Wuhan.

 2021 Acquisition of Kenyon International Emergency Services Inc.

 Between August 2021 and February 2022, the Austrian government awarded Air Partner six Frontex-funded deportation contracts, worth an estimated average of €33,796.

-2022 Air Partner Plc acquired by Wheels Up and delisted from London Stock Exchange.
+2022 Air Partner Plc acquired by Wheels Up and delisted from the London Stock Exchange.

 In August 2022, Air Partner was awarded a €15 million framework contract to arrange charter deportations for the European Coast Guard and Border Agency, Frontex.